mdelhoneux/emnlp2021/src/pages/call-for-papers/index.md

   - You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.
   - You may make an anonymized version of your paper available (for example, on OpenReview), even during the anonymity period.
   - Note that, while you are not prohibited from making a non-anonymous version available online before the start of the anonymity period, this does make double-blind reviewing more difficult to maintain, and we therefore encourage you to wait until the end of the anonymity period.
 Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for “short” (i.e., conference-length) papers.
+ - For arXiv submissions, April 17 11:59pm UTC-12h (anywhere on earth) is the latest time the paper can be uploaded.

 ## Instructions For Double-Blind Review